xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 - `vkGetPhysicalDeviceSurfacePresentModesKHR`

-An ICD can still choose to not take advantage of this functionality by simply not exposing the above the `vkCreateXXXSurfaceKHR` and `vkDestroySurfaceKHR` commands.
+An ICD can still choose to not take advantage of this functionality by simply not exposing the above the `vkCreateXXXSurfaceKHR` and `vkDestroySurfaceKHR` functions.

 ##### Loader Version 2 Interface Requirements